neverchanje/lexer/README.md

 ### lexer

-lexer is a simple lexical analyser.
+`lexer` is a simple lexical analyser.

+For public methods of a class, I usually capitalize the first character of the methods' name,